michaelbollig/silverstripe-google-analytics/README.md

-# silverstripe-google-analytics

-## Google Analytics tracking code for SilverStripe 3
+# Google Analytics tracking code for SilverStripe 3
 Extension to add Google Analytics tracking code to your SilverStripe templates.

 It includes tracking for all external links & "assets" downloads using pure JavaScript,